Roark23/Final_Project/Technologies.md

 # Technologies Used

 * Git Hub:
    - Is a provider of Internet hosting for software development and version control using Git.
 It offers the distributed version control and source code management (SCM) functionality of Git, plus its own features.
-It provides access control and several collaboration features
+It provides access control and several collaboration features.

 * Visual Studio Code:
    - Is a source-code editor that we used with a variety of programming languages, including Python.
 It is based on the Electron framework,    which   is used to develop  Web applications that run on the Blink layout engine.

 * Kaggle:
    - Is an online community of data scientists and machine learning practitioners.
-Kaggle allowed us to find our data sets for this project
+Kaggle allowed us to find our data sets for this project.

 * Phyton 3:
    - functions are reusable, ordered chunk of code that performs the single, connected activity.
-Functions provide our program with more modularity and allow us to reuse a lot of code
+Functions provide our program with more modularity and allow us to reuse a lot of code.

 * SQL Database:
-   - SQL, is short for Structured Query Language, is a database programming language for querying and editing information
+   - SQL, is short for Structured Query Language, is a database programming language for querying and editing information.

 * Quick DBD - www.quickdatabasediagrams.com:
-   - Starting the build of the database, we are using the same ERD program used in class, the Quick DBD
+   - Starting the build of the database, we are using the same ERD program used in class, the Quick DBD.

 * Tableau:
-   - Is an American interactive data visualization software that we are using to present our DASHBOARD
+   - Is an American interactive data visualization software that we are using to present our DASHBOARD.

+* Excel:
+   - Is a spreadsheet program from Microsoft and a component of its Office product group for business applications

 * Snipping Tool:
-   - Is a screenshot utility included in windows Vista and later versions that can take screenshots in a variety of ways, which we use to create the storyboard for this project
+   - Is a screenshot utility included in windows Vista and later versions that can take screenshots in a variety of ways, which we use to create the storyboard for this project..

 ## Data Cleaning and Analysis